 Visual Occlusion Goggles Module

-Electronically controlled goggles for vision research experiments with millisecond-precision shutter control.
+Electronically controlled goggles for vision research with millisecond-precision shutter control, supporting ISO 16673 and NHTSA visual occlusion protocols.

 Red Scientific Hardware